 Pupil counts for the historic years are derived from data collected via the School Census.

 All projections are inherently uncertain but the pandemic related effects and recent arrivals from specific countries may make the results of the pupil projections more so than usual.
-Each projection, therefore, has had the methodologies by which historic figures are projected into the future reconsidered to try to take account of the census results.
-The main change this year has been to swap some of the calculations for All Schools from the last 3-years of actual data to 5-years, to even out any anomalies in the most recent years.
+Each year, therefore, we assess the methodologies by which historic figures are projected into the future to try to allow for this.
+For example, in recent years some of the calculations for All Schools have been swapped from the last 3-years of actual data to 5-years, to even out any anomalies in the pandemic-affected school censuses of 2021 and 2022.

 Key drivers to change in the projections

 The school census data is measured against the ONS population figures to create participation rates (both overall and for the different school types) for each historic year.
-The participation rates from the last three – five years are then used to calculate the pupil numbers going forward.
-Thus if the school census figures are inaccurate they have the potential to affect not only the year in question but the whole of the projection model.
+The participation rates from the last three to five years are then used to calculate the pupil numbers going forward.
+If the school census figures were inaccurate they would have the potential to affect not only the year in question but the whole of the projection model.

 As these pupil projections are based on national population projections, alongside participation rates, they are directly affected by the assumptions made by the producer of the projections.

 Changes in the population who are of school age is generally driven by changes in the birth rate rather than direct immigration.
-However, that birth rate is in turn affected by any increase in the number of children born to non-UK born women (compared to those born to UK-born women) as they can have higher fertility rates[1].
-The percentage of children who were born to non-UK born women increased from 24.0% of births in England in 2007 (the earliest birth year for children currently in compulsory school years) to around 29.5% in 2019 (the latest birth year).
+However, the higher levels of migration seen in recent years will have included some children of school age (for example, families from Ukraine).
+In addition, the birth rate can be affected by any increase in the number of children born to non-UK born women (compared to those born to UK-born women) as they may have higher fertility rates[1] (opens in a new tab).
+The percentage of children who were born to non-UK born women increased from 24.0% of births in England in 2007 to around 30.3% in 2022.

-After a decade of increases the total number of births in England dropped in 2013, remained stable for the next three years, then have dropped again.
-There was a relatively small increase in 2021 but early indications are that this is pandemic related rather than the start of a new trend.
+After a decade of increases the total number of births in England dropped in 2013, remained stable for the next three years, then dropped again.
+There was a relatively small increase in 2021 but indications are that this was a pandemic related effect as numbers have dropped again since.

 Alternative scenarios

-The GLA’s national population projections, which are the base for the 2023 projection of future pupil numbers, are based on assumptions which best reflect demographic patterns at the time they were selected.
+The ONS national population projections, which are the base for this projection of future pupil numbers, are based on assumptions which best reflect demographic patterns at the time they were selected.

 Relationship with school capacity publication